AdobeDocs/workfront.en/help/resource-mgmt/workload-balancer/share-link-for-workload-balancer.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Information included in the `Workload Balancer` when viewing it from a shared link
+## Information included in the Workload Balancer when viewing it from a shared link

-When you share a link to the `Workload Balancer` with other users, the following information is included with the shared link:
+When you share a link to the Workload Balancer with other users, the following information is included with the shared link:

 <ul>
  <li>The Assigned Work area of the Workload Balancer. </li>
  <li>Project, task, user information.
 This includes the user allocation information. </li>
  <li> <p>The information displays according to the selected filter.</p> <note type="important">
-   If you delete the filters after you shared the link, the users viewing the
-   <span>Workload Balancer</span> from the link receive a warning that the filters were deleted.
+   If you delete the filters after you shared the link, the users viewing the Workload Balancer from the link receive a warning that the filters were deleted.
 They view all users in the Assigned Work area.
-This is the default view for the
+This is the default view for the Workload Balancer.
-   <span>Workload Balancer</span>.
   </note> </li>
  <li>The number of weeks previously selected. </li>
 </ul>

-The following options are available to the user viewing the `Workload Balancer` from a shared link to update themselves:
+The following options are available to the user viewing the Workload Balancer from a shared link to update themselves:

 * The following timeline selections: